CloudWebManage/cwm-worker-deployment-minio/README.md

 Single pod per deployment mode of the minio deployment is a bit more complex - it creates a separate pod for each container

-Set the following

-### Manual testing of log providers

-For these tests we will use AWS to provide all the required log backends

 Add the following to .values.yaml under minio:

 ```